-The Committee considered the steps applied by management in making following the disposal of SSE Energy Services on 15 January 2020.
-The its assessment of the significant financial judgements associated with the loan is repayable in full by 31 December 2029, carries interest at 13.25% Ovo loan note.
+The Committee considered the steps applied by management in making its assessment of the significant financial judgements associated with the Ovo loan note.
 Management has assessed the recoverability of the loan based on publicly available and recent financial information, including Government support schemes and discussions with Ovo Energy Limited management.
 The External Auditor explained the work carried out to corroborate and challenge the position taken by management.
-While recognised a provision for expected credit loss in accordance with the the carrying value is considered to be appropriate, changes in economic conditions could lead to a change in the expected credit loss incurred by the Group in future periods.
+While the carrying value is considered to be appropriate, changes in economic conditions could lead to a change in the expected credit loss incurred by the Group in future periods.

-External audit

-External Auditor
+External audit External Auditor